Healthy Homes Assessment Te Mata

 Home Assessments Te Mata for Rental Properties

-There are a myriad of concerns to check in an house assessment to see if your rental property is in compliance with the requirements of the Healthy Homes Standard.
+There are a myriad of concerns to be able to examine when conducting the house review to determine if your rental property meets the requirements of the Healthy Homes Standard.
 The most common are:

-The repercussions of not having a Healthy home that is in compliance with The Residential Tenancies Act and consequently being on the wrong side of an tenant solutions ruling can be significant for property managers and landlords.
-For expert assistance, get in touch now and schedule your rental property home evaluation.
+The consequences of not having the Healthy Home with regard to regulations under the Residential Tenancies Act and consequently being in the wrong of a Tenancy solutions ruling can have a significant impact for landlords and property managers.
+For specialist advice, call today to book your rental property house evaluation.

 home assessments for rental properties